swiftkube/examples/README.md

 ## swiftkube-c-t-l

 [swiftkube-c-t-l](./swiftkubectl) is an example Kubernetes CLI using [SwiftkubeClient](https://github.com/swiftkube/client) implementing a tiny subset of the functionality for demo purposes.

+## SwiftkubeDash

+[SwiftkubeDash](./swiftkubedash) is a very mini dashboard demoing Swiftkube on Vapor.